behkamfallah/Chat-Duck/README.md

 ### About the Project
 Chat with your PDF

 This repository is a 'Chat-with-your-PDF' project using two different implementations, namely Light and Enterprise.
+Me and @Pardis-Rahbarsooreh have worked on this project.

 ### Prerequisites